Chris Archer: International career

 Archer pitched for Team USA in the 2017 World Baseball Classic.
 In his only start of the tournament, the first game for Team USA, Archer pitched four perfect innings against Colombia in a 3–2, extra-inning victory for the US.

 Scouting profile

 Archer is listed at 6 ft 3 in and 200 lbs.
-He throws a four-seam fastball between 93–96 mph that can reach 99 mph (159 km/h).
-His secondary pitches include a dominating slider at 86–89 mph, and circle change from 86 to 90 mph.
+He threw a four-seam fastball between 93–96 mph that could reach 99 mph (159 km/h).
+His secondary pitches included a dominating slider at 86–89 mph, and circle change from 86 to 90 mph.
 According to Pedro Martinez, Archer was prone to expose the ball too early, long before release, leading to batters getting clear clues to his pitches, and compounded by his slow release time compared to other right-handed low-three-quarters-position pitchers like Edinson Vólquez and Jacob deGrom.

 Personal life

 Archer's biological mother, Sonya Clark, is Caucasian.
 His biological father, Darryl Magnum, is African-American.
-Sonya has two other children with a different father.
 Archer was raised by Donna and Ron Archer, his maternal grandparents, who adopted him when he was two years old.